Online Resources for Continuing Education

 There are many free videos on Lynda for you to sample.
 Most of the first few videos in each course are freely available to try it out.

-Believe it or not, YouTube can be used for more than just watching cat videos.
 Whenever I’m trying to figure out how to do something specific, I have found that searching on YouTube, instead of just having a general web search, is super helpful.